snu-csl/pyrisc/sim/README.md

 3. The entry point to the code should be explicitly marked with the `_start` label.
 It is used to initialize the `pc` register before the program is executed.
 4. No standard C startup code or libraries should be linked to the executable file.

-In order to meet these requirements, we provide a Makefile and a linker script that can be used to build PyRISC-compatible RISC-V executable files.
-They are available in the ``~/asm`` directory.
+In order to meet these requirements, we provide Makefile and linker script that can be used to build PyRISC-compatible RISC-V executable files.
+They are available in the ``../asm`` directory.

 Note that, unlike the "golden standard" RISC-V instruction set simulator [spike](https://github.com/riscv/riscv-isa-sim), __snurisc__ does not support Privileged instructions nor HTIF (Host-Target Interface).
 Hence, any program on __snurisc__ should not rely on application execution environment such as [pk](https://github.com/riscv/riscv-pk).